About

 It's good to consider beforehand how much you can realistically commit to practicing.
 Remember that frequency is more important than the length of the practice session.
 Even five minutes a day in the beginning can move you forward leaps and bounds, making your investment in lessons really pay off!

-Students must come with their own instrument.
+Students need to come with their own instrument.
 If you have any questions about how/where to obtain one, I'm happy to help.